 - Integrity: No individual or group should have enough power over the network to compromise its original aims.

 Libbitcoin includes the dedicated consensus library libbitcoin-consensus.
 This library provides a clean interface to the 34 source and header files from Bitcoin Core considered consensus critical.
-It also includes Python and Java SWIG bindings.
 The use of this library is optional when building libbitcoin-blockchain.

-Signed single file application binaries are available for Bitcoin Explorer, Bitcoin Node and Bitcoin Server for Linux, OSX and Windows platforms.
+Signed single file application binaries are available for Bitcoin Explorer, Bitcoin Node and Bitcoin Server for Linux, macOS and Windows platforms.
 Extensive end-user and developer documentation is provided for Bitcoin Explorer.

 Libbitcoin repositories include standard Autotools builds supporting GCC and Clang as well as robust Visual Studio solutions.
-Single file install scripts for Linux/OSX can download and build all dependencies and repositories.
-Linux and OSX builds are regularly tested on Travis-CI and Windows builds on AppVeyor.
+Single file install scripts for Linux/macOS can download and build all dependencies and repositories.
+Linux and macOS builds are regularly tested on Travis-CI and Windows builds on AppVeyor.
 Tests are executed following each automated build and subsequent reports are published through Coveralls.

 There are a number of community Bitcoin Server deployments, including those maintained by Neill Miller and by Bitprim.